 (1) May receive compensation as a member of the Board in accordance with the State budget; and

 (2) Is entitled to reimbursement for expenses under the Standard State Travel Regulations, as provided in the State budget.

-(e) (1) (i) Subject to subparagraphs (ii) and (iv) of this paragraph, the Board shall meet in open session at least once every 6 weeks.
+(e) (1) (i) Subject to subparagraphs (ii) and (iv) of this paragraph, the Board shall meet in open session at least four times a year.

 (ii) At the chair’s discretion, the chair may cancel or postpone a meeting.

 (iii) The following actions by the Board shall be made in open session: